martijnpoppen/com.synology.ss/README.md

 # Surveillance Station

-Adds support for Camera's available in Synology Surveillance Station.
+Adds support to Homey for Camera's available in Synology Surveillance Station.

 ## Features